mmreko/myblog/content/posts/day-29.md

 * using __synchronized methods/blocks__ (i.e. _mutexes_), that allow only the thread that holds the mutex to access the data
 * using __volatile annotations__, that are more or less identical to the above, but also allow null values
-* using `AtomicReference` class, which is basically a low-level concurrency primitive
+* using the `AtomicReference` class, which is basically a low-level concurrency primitive

 When I was done with the basics (and felt confident enough in my understanding of them), I went back to the dreaded _Purely Functional Parallelism_ chapter in my book.
 The thing is, the book doesn't really explain any of those basics.
 It just assumes that I know them all, and dives straight into the low level stuff, which is how to design a library for fully functional parallelism.
 After seeing what Scala already has to offer off the shelf, I had trouble understanding why would I ever write a library like this from scratch.
 Sure enough I can't do it any better!
 However, I gave the book the benefit if the doubt, and went with the flow either way.